cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 If this were all, communication would be in a sorry state.
 This is why a good deal of additional hardware is available in a modern communication system.
-This can be the use of repeaters, portable antennas and even more robust units portable by multiple individuals.
+This can be the use of repeaters, portable antennas, and even more robust units portable by multiple individuals.
 In space stations, there is a system called the leaky feeder, in fact, a hyped up antenna running along corridors.
 A comm device can just be hooked up and